 Single-use models with batteries that can't be replaced or recharged are safer as the battery can't be removed.
 However, these introduce their own environmental issues.

 On 22 June 2022 mandatory safety standards for button and coin batteries (and products containing them) came into effect in Australia.

 While many people would regard these trackers as not for children and therefore not a serious safety hazard, the fact is they can be used on all sorts of items that are often left in reach of young children, such as keys and wallets.
 The mandatory standards for button and coin batteries were introduced for good reason, and we've emphasised this safety angle accordingly in our scoring.

 For the indoor test, an individual tracker is placed at the front of a double brick house where our tester connects it to the app on a smartphone.
 Then, they slowly move away from the tracker until the signal is lost.

-Next, the phone is slowly moved back towards the tracker until the connection is re-established and then they attempt to ring the tracker to confirm.
+Next, the phone is slowly moved back towards the tracker until the connection is re-established and then the tester attempts to ring the tracker to confirm.
 If the tracker doesn't ring, then the phone is moved slightly closer and another attempt is made.
 This is repeated until the tracker rings.

 The measured range of each test is recorded and scored relative to the best performer in the test.
 These results are combined into a single range score.

 Speaker loudness is measured in decibels at a distance of one metre from the tracker, and the duration is recorded in seconds.
-Though tested and published in our table, this doesn't contribute to the overall score.
+Though tested and published in our table, these results don't contribute to the overall score.